vramana/blog/_posts/2015-12-26-codemod-tutorial-2.md

 The outline of my first solution is to find the object which has `name` & `initialize` keys and depending the type of value of `initialize` key we can apply a suitable transform.
 The case where `initialize` key's value is a `FunctionExpression` seemed easier to handle.
 If you don't know what a `FunctionExpression` is, a function is called `FunctionExpression` if it is passed around as value for example to initialize a variable, passed as argument to function etc.,

+**Tip**: Always read the source of my codemods from the bottom to top, so that you don't have to read through plethora of implementation details to understand the gist of it.

 This is my first half of the solution:

 ```js